Granting and Partnership Services

 Since 2000, FRRR has connected and built trust with community leaders, not-for-profit organisations, and local residents to understand their unique challenges, aspirations and opportunities.
 Through these interactions, together with our granting programs and capacity building support, we gather valuable insights and data that inform our programs and initiatives, ensuring they’re tailored to meet the specific needs of each community and they’re efficient and sustainable.
 We share these insights with key stakeholders across the philanthropic, corporate and government sectors, to inform decision-making and drive action.

-Contact the Partnerships Team to find out more about our Insights and Engagement work.
+Contact the FRRR Partnerships team to find out more about our Insights and Community Engagement work.